 You can do the same thing, no matter how long you've been writing or blogging.
 Let me show you how.

-Exactly how to use word association to brainstorm blog posts
+Exactly how to use word association to brainstorm blog post ideas

 You don’t have to be a wordsmith to do this.
 You don’t need a top-notch vocabulary.
 You don’t need to be a Jeopardy wiz or obsessed with Six Degrees of Kevin Bacon.

 All word association requires is curiosity and openness.
 The more you use it as a brainstorming tool, the more expansive and innovative your ideas will become.